Top 10 Car Seats And Safety Report

 - Child car safety laws

 The California Child Passenger Safety Law is the most important law regarding the safety of children in cars; this law states that parents are obliged to keep their children tucked in a seat with their gaze towards the back of the vehicle until age 2.
-Check out new laws for 2017.

 This was endorsed by both physicians and law enforcement agencies, who pointed out that in the event of an accident, minor injuries could be prevented more successfully if the child was turned backwards, protecting the head and spine.